2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Compatibility results

-In \cite[Section 4]{MR2833483} Poonen and Rains construct a quadratic form on $V$ whose induced bilinear form agrees with that induced by the Weil pairing on $A[2]$.
-The key observation is that each $X_i$ is a maximal isotropic subspace of $V$ with respect to this quadratic form \cite[Proposition 4.11]{MR2833483}.
-The result now follows from \cite[Corollary 2.5]{MR3043582} which is a general result concerning the dimension of the intersection of maximal isotropic subspaces.
-The one difference from the case of elliptic curves is that now the quadratic form (in general) takes values in $\mathbb{Z}/4\mathbb{Z}$ rather than just in $\mathbb{F}_2$ as was previously the case.
+In the elliptic curve case treated in \cite{MR3043582} it is shown that each $X_i$ is a maximal isotropic subspace with respect to a certain quadratic form on $H^1(K,A[2])$.
+The result is then deduced from \cite[Corollary 2.5]{MR3043582} which is a general result concerning the parity of the dimension of intersections of maximal isotropic subspaces.
+For general principally polarised abelian varieties, the fact that each $X_i$ is a maximal isotropic subspace for the natural generalisation of this quadratic form is detailed in \cite[Section 10.1]{MR3951582}.
+The one difference from the case of elliptic curves is that now the quadratic form (in general) takes values in $\mathbb{Z}/4\mathbb{Z}$, rather than just $\mathbb{Z}/2\mathbb{Z}$ as is assumed in \cite[Corollary 2.5]{MR3043582}.
 However, one readily verifies that this assumption is not used in the proof of \cite[Corollary 2.5]{MR3043582}. \end{proof}